Training Planning - Part 3

 Long Slow Run

 Most distance runners will do one of these a week.
-It is generally a run where you are out for between 1½ and 2½ hours, running at a slow pace which is almost 100% aerobic (approximately, this means your heart rate stays below 140 bpm)
+It is generally a run during which you are out for between 1½ and 2½ hours, running at a slow pace which is almost 100% aerobic (approximately, this means your heart rate stays below 140 bpm)

 Interval Running

-It is hard to be specific here because individual’s aims and fitness will vary considerably.
-The aims of these sessions will also vary, but will generally be at a pace around or slightly quicker than your race pace, with the recoveries being long enough to allow the body some degree of recovery.
+It is hard to be specific here because each individual’s aims and fitness will vary considerably.
+The aims of these sessions will also differ, but will generally be at a pace around or slightly quicker than race pace, with the recoveries being long enough to allow the body some degree of recuperation.

 It is important for the individual / coach to work out what works for them.
 It is common for 5000/10000m runners to do intervals of 1000m at about race pace.
-It will take a bit of experimentation to find out how many and at what pace is right for you.
+It will take a bit of experimentation to find out how many intervals pace is right for you, and at what pace.
 You will want to work hard, but not be totally exhausted at the end of these sessions – in a way that would affect the efficacy of future sessions.

-A good starting point here might be to do 4 with 3 minutes between each and adjust this incrementally until the correct number is found for the effort required.
-You will need to decide beforehand if it is your current pace that you are going to work out – or if it is the pace at which you aspire (realistically) to achieve.
+A good starting point here might be to do 4 runs with 3 minutes between each, and then adjust this incrementally until the correct number is found for the effort required.
+You will need to decide beforehand if it is your current pace that you are going to work at – or if it is the pace at which you aspire (realistically) to achieve.

 Speed work

-Again this is another term that you will often hear from athletes.
-For any runner who isn’t an out and out sprinter, this refers to work done at a great speed than you would race.
+This is another term that you will often hear from athletes.
+For any runner who isn’t an out-and-out sprinter, this refers to work done at a greater speed than you would run during races.
 For distance runners this means an increase in the anaerobic levels of training, with a view to teaching the body to cope with the higher paced running, so when normal race pace is run it feels considerably easier.

-Commonly, 400m – 600m intervals would be used for this – trying to run about 2 seconds / 100m (or about 30secs / mile) quicker than.
-Again the specifics of the individual sessions will vary with the individual, but starting at about 5 or 6 repetitions with a 2 minutes recovery or 3 or 4 with a 30 second recovery will be about right.
+Commonly, 400m – 600m intervals would be used for this – trying to run about 2 seconds / 100m (or about 30secs / mile) quicker than race pace.
+Again the specifics of the individual sessions will vary with the individual, but starting at about 5 or 6 repetitions with a 2 minutes recovery - or 3 or 4 with a 30 second recovery - will be about right.

 Tempo Runs